graphql/graphql-spec/spec/Section 7 -- Response.md

 ### Incremental

 The `incremental` entry in the response is a non-empty list of Defer or Stream payloads.
-If the response of the GraphQL operation is an event stream, this field may appear on both the initial and subsequent values.
+If the response of the GraphQL operation is a response stream, this field may appear on both the initial and subsequent values.

 #### Stream payload